 - Prevention and treatment of long-term complications, including possible damage to eyes, nerves, kidneys, feet, the heart and circulation

 - What are the risk factors for complications

 - How to deal with lifestyle variations, such as exercise, travelling, and social activities (including alcohol consumption)

 - How to handle possible problems with employment, insurance, and driving licenses

 Remember, you cannot possibly be expected to learn everything all at once.
 Pace yourself; you will be learning about diabetes for the rest of your life.
 Educate your friends and family

 It will be of enormous help to you if your friends and family can also learn about your condition.
 It is likely that those close to you will want to help you and it will be easier for them to help if they understand where you are coming from.

 Developing coping skills that will help you to deal with stress, depression and other such problems associated with having a long-term or ‘chronic’ illness are an important aspect of self-care.

 It is very important that you have a source of emotional support to help you deal with the diagnosis and coming changes to your life that diabetes may enforce.
 When you have an idea of what your particular emotional needs are you should try to build up a network of people who you can turn to in order to fulfil these needs.
 They may be able to provide a shoulder to cry on, or just be content to sit and listen while you offload your worries and concerns.

 Many people benefit from talking to others with diabetes.
-Find out about your local Diabetes New Zealand society, or any other local groups that will be able to offer support and friendship.
+Find out about your local Diabetes New Zealand Branch or Support Group, or any other local groups that will be able to offer support and friendship.